Western imperialism in Asia: Western European and Russian intrusions into China

 The 16th century brought many Jesuit missionaries to China, such as Matteo Ricci, who established missions where Western science was introduced, and where Europeans gathered knowledge of Chinese society, history, culture, and science.
 During the 18th century, merchants from Western Europe came to China in increasing numbers.
 However, merchants were confined to Guangzhou and the Portuguese colony of Macau, as they had been since the 16th century.
 European traders were increasingly irritated by what they saw as the relatively high customs duties they had to pay and by the attempts to curb the growing import trade in opium.
 By 1800, its importation was forbidden by the imperial government.
 However, the opium trade continued to boom.

-Early in the 19th century, serious internal weaknesses developed in the Qing dynasty that left China vulnerable to Western, Meiji period Japanese, and Russian imperialism.
+Early in the 19th century, serious internal weaknesses developed in the Qing dynasty which left China vulnerable to Western Europeans, Meiji period Japanese, and Russian imperialism.
 In 1839, China found itself fighting the First Opium War with Britain.
-China was defeated, and in 1842, signed the provisions of the Treaty of Nanking which were first of the unequal treaties signed during the Qing Dynasty.
+China was defeated, and in 1842, signed the provisions of the Treaty of Nanking which were first of the unequal treaties signed during the Qing dynasty.
 Hong Kong Island was ceded to Britain, and certain ports, including Shanghai and Guangzhou, were opened to British trade and residence.
 In 1856, the Second Opium War broke out.
 The Chinese were again defeated, and now forced to the terms of the 1858 Treaty of Tientsin.
 The treaty opened new ports to trade and allowed foreigners to travel in the interior.
 In addition, Christians gained the right to propagate their religion.
 The United States Treaty of Wanghia and Russia later obtained the same prerogatives in separate treaties.

 Toward the end of the 19th century, China appeared on the way to territorial dismemberment and economic vassalage—the fate of India's rulers that played out much earlier.
 Several provisions of these treaties caused long-standing bitterness and humiliation among the Chinese: extraterritoriality (meaning that in a dispute with a Chinese person, a Westerner had the right to be tried in a court under the laws of his own country), customs regulation, and the right to station foreign warships in Chinese waters, including its navigable rivers.